 batch things up

-When you batch things it means doing relative things together all at one time, perhaps it is a day or a few hours.
-Let’s say you decide you will want to think about your timing of planning an international trip on Tuesday.
+When you batch things it means doing relative things together at one time, perhaps it is a day or a few hours.
+Let’s say you decide you will want to think about your timing of planning on Tuesday.

 Then, the next day you will think about conversion fees and start continuously limiting your options until you have a selected few.